 The smaller windows are the "leaded glass" type we usually associated with stained glass.
 The glass in them is more delicate.
 The individual pieces are held in place by strips of metal molded to fit them.
 This type of window is not as heavy as the faceted and can be used in ordinary window frames.

 The two "faceted glass" windows are located over the two external entrances to the church.
 From the altar, the "Life of Christ" window is on the left and the "Covenant" window is on the right.
 The glass in these two windows appear rich in color and have an almost 3 dimensional affect.
 These two windows are intended to represent both the past and hope for the future.

 The "leaded" or "stained glass" windows are found on the right and left sides of the church as one is seated facing the alter.
 To identify them we must turn from the altar and face one of the "faceted glass" windows.
 There are four sections telling the story:

-Section IV: The Episcopal Church in American History (on the right as you face the "Covenant" window from the alter)
+- Section IV: The Episcopal Church in American History (on the right as you face the "Covenant" window from the altar)

 Glass colors have two purposes.
 First, they are used to "paint" the picture in the window.
 Second, they are used as part of the symbolism within the picture.

 - Red or Ruby - the blood of life, sacrifice and therefore love.

 - Green - Holy Trinity, Spring, hope, eternal life.

 - Yellow - the revealed truth, like the sun breaking through clouds following a storm.